Social Contributions Through Business Activities

 - Social Contributions Through Business Activities

-rate and its aging population, various measures are
+and an aging population, various initiatives are being

 Promoting the employment of those with disabilities